Thompson Pond & Twin Ponds Trail System, 104-194 Spruce St, Abington, MA 02351, USA

-Naval Air Station South (NAS) Weymouth was commissioned on this site in March 1942, however construction work began in the late fall of 1941, a few months before the United States entered World War II.
+The land through which the Thompson Pond Trail extends was part of the Naval Air Station South (NAS) Weymouth for many years.
+The Naval Air Station was commissioned on this site in March 1942, however construction work began in the late fall of 1941, a few months before the United States entered World War II.
 Originally the base operated blimp combat patrols.
 During the Battle of the Atlantic, blimps based here helped protect U.S. ships from German submarines.

 The base was downgraded to a Naval Air Facility after WWII.
 The blimp hangars were repurposed as storage for war surplus naval aircraft.
 In 1949, the base was redesigned as a Naval Auxiliary Landing Field.
 In 1950, after the closure of NAS Squantum in Quincy, South Weymouth became the new home of the Navy and Marine Air Reserve training program.
 Between 1951 and 1953, three new runways were constructed, and other improvements were made to support the reserves.
 One blimp hangar was demolished at this time.
 The other remained in place until November 1966.

 In December 1953 the base was recommissioned as a Naval Air Station.
 It remained a reserve training base throughout the Cold War era, and also hosted the Naval Air Development Unit (NADU), a secretive research & development command.
 NADU aircraft provided flight testing support for military research.

 After the end of the Cold War in 1991, NAS South Weymouth was among many military bases nationwide that were selected for closure.
 The last aircraft took off from the base in September 1996, and the official closure took place on September 30, 1997.